Bankruptcy and Divorce

 The divorce decree does not stop bill collectors

 from collecting the debt from you, even if your spouse was ordered to pay it.
-It is also possible that your spouse will file bankruptcy and that you will have to pay the debt.
+In bankruptcy and divorce It is possible that your spouse will file bankruptcy and that you will have to pay the debt.
 Seriously consider whether you or your spouse will file bankruptcy and what guarantees your spouse will pay.
 For instance, if he or she cannot afford the house, it may be best for you to either force the sale of the house or to take the house (and the debt for it), rather than trust your spouse to pay for it.
 It is common for a spouse to file bankruptcy and sit in the house until foreclosure.
 The mortgage company will then attempt to collect from you.
 A situation like this could destroy your credit.

 For more on Divorce and Bankruptcy here!